Back pain: what to do? (In chronological order)

 A health professional is someone who has seen a lot of cases like yours, and who knows what to do to get you better.
 Why not enjoy it?

 Often, the first instinct of people with back pain is to talk to their doctor.
-But there are several therapists and back specialists who will be able to help you if needed.
+But there are several therapists and back specialists who will be able to help you if necessary.

 An expert will be able to issue (or clarify) your diagnostic, either via clinical tests or via examinations ofmedical imaging.
 And above all, he will be able to offer you individualized solutions to improve the health of your back.